 CSCNet is package with flexible tools for fitting and evaluating cause-specific cox models with elastic-net penalty.
-Each cause is modeled in a separate penalized cox model (using elastic-net penalty) with its exclusive \(\alpha\) and \(\lambda\) assuming other involved competing causes as censored.
+Each cause is modeled in a separate penalized cox model (using elastic-net penalty) with its exclusive and assuming other involved competing causes as censored.

 Regularized cause-specific cox and absolute risk predictions

-In this package we will use Melanoma
+In this package we will use Melanoma data from

 ‘riskRegression’ package (which will load up with ‘CSCNet’) so we start

-by loading the package and the Melanoma
+by loading the package and the Melanoma data.

 library(CSCNet)